 He has recorded for RTE radio and television, (‘Rattlebag’, ‘Arts Show’, ‘Live at Three’, the ‘Andy O Mahoney Show, The Arts Channel, and Lyric FM (live broadcast of the concerto by Castelnuovo-Tedesco with Coleman Pearce and the NCO at the National Concert Hall 21/08/2001), BRT (Belgium Radio, World Premiere recording of music by Vic Nees with the soprano Tina Verbecke).

-Upcoming concerts include a recital at the Church of Ireland, Collon, Co.
-Louth at 8pm on the 19th May 2018.
-Leslie will be performing a concerto by Vivaldi and music by Scarlatti.
+leslie recently performed a recital at the Church of Ireland, Collon, Co.
+Louth and upcoming concerts include a performance of a concerto by Vivaldi and music by Scarlatti.
+Leslie will also be performing at the Drogheda Arts Center.